-State/Contract Required Clinical Criteria
+State/Contract Specific Clinical Criteria

 - State-Specific Supplemental Clinical Criteria: State or contract specific Criteria used to make medical necessity determinations for mental health disorder benefits when there are explicit mandates or contractual requirements outside of the Criteria above.

-National Best Practice Guidelines
+National Clinical Practice Guidelines

 - Clinical Practice Guidelines: Criteria that provide guidance about evidence-based practices adopted from nationally recognized entities such as by the American Psychiatric Association, and the American Academy of Child and Adolescent Psychiatry.